-Tactile Bus Stop Signs: To make public transportation easier to navigate for people with disabilities, in 2022, CTA installed more than 1,300 tactile signs installed along 12 bus routes as part of a pilot to help make bus stop boarding locations easier to identify for riders who are blind or have low vision- that pilot is now being expanded to include signs along a total of 16 routes by the end of 2023.
+Tactile Bus Stop Signs\: To make public transportation easier to navigate for people with disabilities, in 2022, CTA installed more than 1,300 tactile signs installed along 12 bus routes as part of a pilot to help make bus stop boarding locations easier to identify for riders who are blind or have low vision- that pilot is now being expanded to include signs along a total of 16 routes by the end of 2023.
 The concept for this pilot was based on feedback CTA received from customers who are blind, low vision and DeafBlind, who indicated they would often avoid taking public buses, opting for paratransit or rail services because they were unable to confidently locate a bus stop.

-[Picture: Blue and white tactile bus stop sign.
-Allows visually impaired riders identify bus stop boarding areas and confidently navigate the bus system]
+Following a successful pilot, CTA has expanded the use of new tactile bus stop signs, which aid visually impaired riders identify bus stop boarding areas and allow them to confidently navigate taking the bus system.